 The substance (metabolite) that is produced by one pathway is often called “bad” estrogen as it stimulates estrogen sensitive tissue and is linked with increased risk of cancer, lupus and symptoms of estrogen dominance.
 The second pathway produces a much weaker metabolite known as “good” estrogen.
 Too much of this however is linked to an increased risk of developing conditions associated with estrogen deficiency, such as heart disease, depression, and osteoporosis.

 A proper balance of the the two is the key to optimum health.
 It’s known that the metabolism of estrogen depends on lifestyle, diet, your environment and genetic make up.
+However, genes can be switched on and off so you are not governed by your genes.

 In men estrogen dominance can contribute to prostate cancer and breast cancer.
 Yes, men suffer with breast cancer too!
 In women it can contribute to endometriosis, fibroids, polycystic ovaries, breast and cancer of the womb (endometrial cancer).
 So you can see how important it is to detox environmental estrogen.